One More Tomorrow (film): Production

 Olivia de Havilland, citing overwork, refused to appear in this film and was suspended by Warner Bros.
+Pictures.
 She soon filed a lawsuit which resulted in a landmark ruling known as the De Havilland Law.

 Reception

 A May 25, 1946 review in The New York Times, bylined “T.M.P.”, observes: “It took four of the Warner's best script writers to rewrite the Philip Barry play, "The Animal Kingdom," into the motion picture called "One More Tomorrow,"...Yet out of all this effort ... has come a film which only serves to prove how far superior Mr. Barry was at turning a sharp, meaningful phrase.
 The scenarists have retained only the basic framework of the play...modernized by bringing the action forward to 1939.Thus the picture is permitted to throw some sharp barbs in the direction of war-profiteering industrialists, the while Tom Collier, a reformed playboy, struggles to keep his integrity as the publisher of an honest, liberal magazine carrying on a brave and unprofitable crusade against social injustices. ...Marrying on the rebound, he acquires a worthless, mercenary and scheming spouse...and it is giving away no secret to reveal that she almost succeeds...Around this story core the scenarists have spun several layers of comedy, but ... the dialogue is blunted, whereas it needs to be razor-edged. ...
 Dennis Morgan is quite good as the wastrel who turns his wealth to noble purpose; Ann Sheridan and Alexis Smith are equally fetching and competent as the photographer and wife, respectively, and Reginald Gardiner gives another of his easy-going, polished performances as the editor of Bantam Magazine.
 Jack Carson, in the role of a Brooklyn fighter turned butcher, wanders through the film cracking bad jokes and has a high time insulting the socialites.”